sherwin-leung/antifragile/README.md

 <details>

 <summary>Click to view version 1 changelog</summary>

+* v1.13
+  * Added the ability to delete unwanted exercises
+  * Changed the exercise buttons to be displayed alphabetically (except Additional Rest and Stretch which stay at the top). _Subject to change based on feedback!_

 * v1.12
   * Added countdown sounds starting from 5 seconds or less remaining for any "Rest" and "Additional Rest" blocks